IRTC Investors Have Opportunity to Lead iRhythm Technologies, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Feb.
-21, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against iRhythm Technologies, Inc. ("iRhythm" or the "Company") (NASDAQ: IRTC).
+BENSALEM, Pa., Feb.
+26, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against iRhythm Technologies, Inc. ("iRhythm" or the "Company") (NASDAQ: IRTC).

 Class Period: January 11, 2022 – May 30, 2023